-Even a few negative words spoken in a child's presence can erode his respect for his teacher.
+- 1. Even a few negative words spoken in a child's presence can erode his respect for his teacher.
 You, the parent, have delegated to each teacher authority.
-When this authority is undermined, yours is also.
+When this authority is undermined, yours is also. - 2.

-Mistakes, misunderstandings, and differences of opinion will arise.
 Often your first indication will be through the information given by your child.
-Please uphold the authority of the teacher first; check with that teacher for the total scope of the situation, and then respond to your child.
+Please uphold the authority of the teacher first; check with that teacher for the total scope of the situation and then respond to your child.
 If at any time a problem remains unresolved with a teacher, then as aforementioned, contact the administrator, who will go with you to that teacher.
 In the event that a concern still exists, the final step is to go to the school board.

-In the case of conflict between students, the parents of those students should address each other and not address the 'other' child without permission of that child's parent.
+3. In the case of conflict between students, the parents of those students should address each other and not address the 'other' child without permission of that child's parent.
 This does not apply to parent chaperones.